NaijaTechBro/NaijaTechBro/README.md

 Everyday I think about how it would feel like to have a diverse skillset across various stacks in tech, and so I figured i might as well just start now, Here's a list of technologies/tools/concepts I am currently working with.

 javascript 😇
+Php (Laravel)
 Solidity 🤪
 React.js ✅
 TypeScript ✅
 UX Design

-You can ask me about 📠
+You can reach out to me bakisodiq@gmail.com 📠

 # Startups
 # Ideation